Wondering how to freeze strawberries???

 The first step to freezing fresh strawberries is to gather all of the supplies.
 You probably already have everything you need at home (yay! love when that happens!).

 - Small, sharp knife

 - Cookie Sheet

 Prepping the Strawberries

 Once your strawberries are clean, set them on a paper towel and let them dry for 30 minutes or so.
-While they are drying look through the berries and throw out any that are mushy or dark colored.
-This is a sign they are going bad and won’t freeze well.
+While they are drying, look through the berries and throw out any that are mushy or dark colored.
+This is a sign the strawberries are going bad and won’t freeze well.

 Next, use your knife to cut off the strawberry tops and slice the berry in half.